cgsingh33/osmosis/x/callback/spec/README.md

 * estimateFees is the x/rewards endpoint used to calculate the current block price of gas.
 [More](../../rewards/spec/07_client.md#estimate-fees)

 > **Note**
->
-> The transaction fee to be paid at the time of registration is calculated based on the x/rewards [EstimateGasFees](../../../proto/rollapp/rewards/v1/query.proto#L39) endpoint for the current height.
-The refund is calculated based on the gas fees at the execution height.
-If the gas fee goes up enough in the duration that the tx fee provided during registration is not enough, the validators swallow the loss.

 #### 2. Block Reservation Fee